monarch-initiative/mondo/_pages/workshop.md

 - [Mondo Upper Level Reclassification Workshop (April 05, 2021)](#april-2021)
 - [Mondo Introductory Workshop (November 2018)](#november-2018)

+<a name="Oct-2024"></a>
+## Mondo Epilepsy Workshop

+### Description
+The goal of this workshop series is to review the classification of terms in Mondo based on your expert opinions, to ensure that the epilepsy branch is scientifically accurate, aligns with the current understanding of the disease features, and is maximally useful for your projects.

+### Date and Time
+- Part 1: October 25 (Friday) from 8-10 AM ([see your local time here](https://everytimezone.com/s/e594d712))
+- Part 2: October 25 (Friday) from 8-10 AM ([see your local time here](https://everytimezone.com/s/e594d712))

+### Agenda
+The emerging agenda is available [here](https://docs.google.com/document/d/1Cg6fSNXaC3PZGIEnWHq_R8InKkQ1J2wVgkpbbxHhLZY/edit).
+To RSVP, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSd2vJU6XoUPmOC2S-YNcO4wuQOKrSo4YjGcxKFNrbXmGUybaA/viewform).

+### Recording
+The recording will be shared after the event.

+### Funding
+Funded by NHGRI Phenomics First (1RM1HG010860-01) and the [Critical Path Institute](https://c-path.org/fda-acknowledgement/).

 <a name="outreach"></a>
 ## Mondo Outreach Calls